nsyncs77/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-calculate the mean for that 5-minute interval first and create a new dataset with NA replacement.
+First, calculate the mean for that 5-minute interval first and then create a new dataset with NA replacement.

 ```r
 test <- lapply(split(activity$steps,activity$interval), mean, na.rm = TRUE)